Nahelam/PS2-Game-Mods/Burnout Revenge/Network Play/README.md

 ### Some patches for the online mode:

 - Short Timeout Delay
-  + Reduce the server connection timeout delay to 10 seconds (default is 2 minutes)
+  + 10 seconds timeout delay while stuck on server connection (default is 2 minutes)

 + Solonline
   - Allow online races to be started even you're the only player in the lobby